zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE0488 error message in a data view: *No entity configured for the data source of this data view.
 Select an entity or change the data source.*

-You will get CE0488 in a data view if **Context** is selected as a data source for a data view, but no entity is specified.
+You get CE0488 in a data view if **Context** is selected as a data source for a data view, but no entity is specified.

 To fix CE0488, do one of the following: